PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [Andrew Chen's Newsletter](https://andrewchen.co/): Long-form essays on startups, growth, metrics, and network effects.

 [Snippets 2.0](https://danco.substack.com/): A continuation of Social Capital's Snippets Newsletter following the curator's departure.

+[How It Actually Works](https://www.howitactuallyworks.com/): I read every corner of the Internet to find the best material to answer the question: how does the world actually work?

 [CIO Dive](https://www.ciodive.com/signup/): CIO Dive delivers the latest tech intel straight to your inbox.